IMPORTANT INFORMATION FOR PARENTS REGARDING INFLUENZA

 FROM THE FLORIDA DEPARTMENT OF HEALTH

-The Florida Department of Health (DOH) reports that influenza, or "flu," activity levels have begun increasing across the state in recent weeks.
-This increase in activity is typical for this time of the year.
-Flu is a contagious respiratory disease caused by influenza viruses.
+Influenza known as "flu" is a contagious respiratory disease caused by influenza viruses.
 It can cause mild to severe illness.
 Serious outcomes of flu infection can result in hospitalization or death.
-Some people, such as young children, the elderly, and people with certain health condit ions are at high risk for serious complications from flu.
+Some people, such as young children, the elderly, and people with certain health conditions are at high risk for serious complications from flu.
 DOH is encouraging families to get vaccinated for flu now.

 Vaccination is the best way to protect against the flu and severe complications from the flu.
-Vaccinat ion is most crucial for children with underlying health conditions such as asthma, diabetes, heart disease, and neurological and neurodevelopmental conditions.
-The flu vaccineis offered in many locations including pharmacies, clinics, employers, and schools.
-Contact your physician, county health department, or visit http://www.floridahealth.gov/programs-and-services/prevention/flu-prevention/locate-a-flu-shot.html?utm_source=articleResource to find a flu vaccine center near you.
+Vaccination is most crucial for children with underlying health conditions such as asthma, diabetes, heart disease, and neurological and neurodevelopmental conditions.
+The flu vaccine is offered in many locations including pharmacies, clinics, employers, and schools.
+Contact your physician, county health department, or visit http://www.floridahealth.gov/programs-and-services/prevention/flu-prevention/locate-a-flu-shot.html to find a flu vaccine center near you.

 The best way to keep yourself and your family safe and healthy during flu season is to: